usbong/documentation/Usbong/R&D/Notes/ComputerInteractiveLessonsLearned.md

 --> Donkey Kong's Service Ace > Mario's<br/>
 --> サービス エース (Service Ace): Service is not hit to be returned by Opponent<br/>
 --> Execution: Donkey Kong's service uses POWER attack with target location can be set to be left or right;<br/>
---> If I as Mario incorrectly chooses where the target is, I do not hit to return the ball<br/>
+--> If I as Mario incorrectly choose where the target is, I do not hit to return the ball<br/>
 --> Mario's Smash Ace > Donkey Kong's<br/>
 --> スマッシュ エース (Smash Ace): Smash is not hit to be returned by Opponent<br/>
 --> Execution: Mario serves using POWER Attack; it is returned by Opponent; I use another POWER Attack to a direction opposite of Opponent to finish.<br/>